benjamin-bertram/StyleSelectorXL_JsonSelector/README.md

-## Style Selector for SDXL 1.1
+## Style Selector for Stable Diffusion Models

-This repository contains a Automatic1111 Extension allows users to select and apply different styles to their inputs using SDXL 1.1.
+This repository contains a Automatic1111 Extension allows users to select and apply different styles to their inputs using Stable Diffusion.

 ### Styles